romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

-As a response to the fast changing pace of nowadays market, operations teams should spend less time on routine drudgery, but even with modern tools, the ease of provisioning new infrastructure leads to an ever-growing portfolio of systems, which often differ in implementatio, turning integration into unnecessary puzzles.
+As a response to the fast changing pace of nowadays market, operations teams should spend less time on routine drudgery, but even with modern tools, the ease of provisioning new infrastructure leads to an ever-growing portfolio of systems, which often greatly differ in implementation, turning integration into unnecessary time consuming puzzles.

 According to Kief Morris (2016), infrastructure as code comes as an approach to automate infrastructure based on practises from software development,